Comparing Richardson Electronics (RELL) & Its Peers

-Richardson Electronics (NASDAQ: RELL) is one of 24 publicly-traded companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it compare to its peers?
-We will compare Richardson Electronics to similar businesses based on the strength of its risk, dividends, valuation, earnings, analyst recommendations, profitability and institutional ownership.
+Richardson Electronics (NASDAQ: RELL – Get Rating) is one of 24 public companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it contrast to its rivals?
+We will compare Richardson Electronics to related companies based on the strength of its profitability, dividends, institutional ownership, analyst recommendations, risk, valuation and earnings.

 36.9% of Richardson Electronics shares are owned by institutional investors.
 Comparatively, 43.9% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are owned by institutional investors.
-37.3% of Richardson Electronics shares are owned by company insiders.
-Comparatively, 16.1% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.
+37.3% of Richardson Electronics shares are owned by insiders.
+Comparatively, 16.1% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are owned by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

-This is a breakdown of current ratings and price targets for Richardson Electronics and its peers, as reported by MarketBeat.com.
+This is a summary of recent recommendations and price targets for Richardson Electronics and its rivals, as reported by MarketBeat.

 |Sell Ratings